Rupert Murdoch, aka the ‘Dirty Digger,’ today announced The Sun is worth nothing, news which largely came as a surprise to absolutely no one.

 The world responded with a yawn and even the people who “only buy it for the sport”, didn’t bat an eyelid.

-Amongst other things, the tabloid more widely known as The Scum, specialized in misogyny, racism, prejudice and ‘paedophile hunts,’ alongside photos of topless 16 year olds accompanied by the kind of remarks that normally only appear in a court transcript.
+Amongst other things, the tabloid more widely known as The Scum, specialized in misogyny, racism & prejudice.
+It also featured ‘paedophile hunts’ while still publishing photos of topless 16 year olds accompanied by the kind of remarks that normally only appear in a court transcript.

 The mayor of Liverpool, Joanne Anderson, said the celebrations would probably continue until the end of the month.